Bikilaketema/webCrawler/README.md

     Replace `mycrawler` with the name of your crawler defined in the Scrapy spider class.

-2. Once the crawler completes, the scraped data will be saved into a JSON file names `scraped_data.json`.
+2. Once the crawler completes, the scraped data will be saved into a JSON file named `scraped_data.json`.

 ## Configuration